1927 Florida Gators football team: Schedule

-Season summary
+Game summaries

-Week 1: Florida Southern
+Week 1: Southern College

 The first game of the season occurred on September 24 at Fleming Field in Gainesville.
-The Gators defeated Florida Southern 26–7.
+The Gators defeated Southern College 26–7.

 Week 2: Davidson

 The second week brought the low point of the season–an upset by the Davidson Wildcats.
 Favored to win by two touchdowns and of superior weight, the Gators lost 12–0.
 They came within scoring just once, held at the 1-yard line.
 Despite a limp, Clyde Crabtree was twice sent into the game at crucial moments in hopes of a score.
 In his first year on the varsity and with a broken wrist, Rainey Cawthon played against Davidson.

 On October 4, captain Frank Oosterhoudt was declared ineligible; his replacement by unanimous vote was Bill Middlekauff.